-St. Thomas More Collegiate, as a Catholic school with Saint Thomas More and Blessed Edmund Ignatius Rice as our role models, endeavors to form a welcoming Christian community recognizing and respecting the value of each individual leading all to grow toward their full potential in their faith, knowledge and love.
-STMC is committed to the education of the whole child and our vision is for every student to make a positive contribution to the earth and its people.
+St. Thomas More Collegiate, as a Catholic school with Saint Thomas More and Blessed Edmund Ignatius Rice as our role models, endeavours to form a welcoming Christian community recognizing and respecting the value of each individual leading all to grow toward their full potential in their faith, knowledge and love.
+STMC is committed to the education of the whole child.
 It is our goal to accept, support and meet the diverse needs of our students.

 We strive to create an inclusive and diverse special education program that is student-centered and focused on developing each individual holistically.
 Through collaboration and meaningful consultation we develop individual education plans based on each student’s strengths and their challenges and barriers to learning.
 We develop attainable goals and implement programs with adapted and modified curricular expectations that enables all students to succeed and achieve their full potential.
 The school team works collaboratively with families and professionals in order to provide the learning support that each student requires.